botingw/langgraph-dev-navigator/memory/tasks/epic_user_experience/project_management_guide.md

 ---

+### Guiding Principles & Suitable Scenarios

+This project management process is designed to balance structure and agility, making it suitable for small-to-medium-sized projects where requirements may evolve as new information is discovered.

+*   **Core Principle 1: Single Source of Truth.** To prevent documentation drift, each level of the hierarchy (Epic, Story) has a single, authoritative document.
+The `tasks_plan.md` is the source of truth for the epic's status, and each `_spec.md` is the source of truth for a story's implementation.

+*   **Core Principle 2: Adapt to New Information.** The process must gracefully handle uncertainty and discovery.
+When an investigation (a "Spike Story") reveals new information that changes the project's direction, the plan must be formally updated.
+This prevents the plan from becoming misaligned with reality.

+This approach is ideal for:
+*   Projects where the high-level goals are clear, but the specific implementation path is not yet fully known.
+*   Teams that need a lightweight process that provides structure without creating unnecessary bureaucracy.
+*   AI-assisted development workflows where the AI needs a clear, hierarchical context to understand its tasks.

+---

 ### The Problem: Documentation Drift

 In any project, it's easy for plans, specifications, and task lists to become disconnected.
 When a requirement changes in one document, it's often not updated in another, leading to confusion and errors.
 This guide establishes a system to prevent this by defining a single source of truth for each level of detail.